Menu

 Complete your application using myUC, by selecting your Qualification (BSW Hons 2-4).

-• A student for whom English or Māori and New Zealand Sign is not their first language, must provide evidence of their English language ability by providing and IELTS certificate with no individual score below 6.5 OR at least 2 years of successful study in a New Zealand secondary school, with at least ten level 2 NCEA credits in Literacy or equivalent.
+• A student for whom English or Māori and New Zealand Sign is not their first language, must provide evidence of their English language ability by providing an IELTS certificate with no individual score below 6.5 OR TOEFL equivalent OR at least 2 years of successful study in a New Zealand secondary school, with at least ten level 2 NCEA credits in Literacy or equivalent.

 Please read the SWRB Fit and Proper Policy.